gnanavardhan2222/Driver-Drowsiness/README.md

 Copy code
 python drowsiness_detection.py
 🔧 Usage
+Ensure the shape_predictor_68_face_landmarks.dat file is in the project directory.
 Position the camera to capture the driver’s face.
 Run the application, and it will begin real-time monitoring.
 Alerts are triggered if signs of drowsiness are detected.